 It’s here!
 Our spring issue of NEA Magazine has arrived.
-We have a brand new design, new content categories and new original artwork from our eczema community.
+We have new stories about research, treatment, stories from the community and original artwork from our NEA community.

-We’re thrilled to feature original artwork and photography on page 24 in our new NEA Artists feature.
-Brigid Jurgens’ painting, “My Eczema Self Portrait,” is featured on our cover.
-You can also see original art from Becky Lewis, Marcela Alatorre-Shirazi, and NEA Ambassador Mike Chavez.
-And if you live with eczema, too, please consider submitting your own original artwork for our next magazine to: email@example.com.
+And on pages 24-25, we’re thrilled to feature original artwork and photography from our community of NEA artists.
+If you live with eczema, too, please consider submitting your own original artwork for our next magazine to: email@example.com.

 Thanks for reading!
 And let us know if you have any feedback.
 We’re also eager to hear from our community and welcome any suggestions you have for future magazine stories.